What is PIP?

 FIGURE 1: A micrograph of a typical PIP indent, showing that the indent is large relative to the microstructure.

-Step 2: Measure shape
+Step 2: How is the indent shape measured?

 The full 3D shape of the residual indent profile is measured using either a stylus profilometer (on the PLX-Benchtop) or an interferometer (on the PLX-Portable).
 This is a point of differentiation from a hardness test, where only the diameter of an indent is measured - find out more about the differences between PIP and hardness testing here.